 Converse with your child and be open to listen more than you talk.
 You will learn more about your child when you ask open ended questions about important things in their world.
 Instead of asking did you like online school today, ask “what was something interesting that you learned today?”
 What assignments are you working on?
 Can I help you with anything?
 Find out which friends do they miss and suggest setting up an online playdate (via Facetime, Zoom, Skype, etc.) for a sense of normalcy.

-The CDC has a section about identifying changes in children’s behavior and how to help them cope with the stress of COVID19.
+The CDC has a section about identifying changes in children’s behavior and how to help them cope with the stress of disruptions due to natural disasters and other crisis.
 Definitely reach out to your medical care team with any concerns or to ask for a referral for specialized help.

 Not all children and teens respond to stress in the same way.
 Some common changes to watch for include: